Diorla/gamitask/README.md

 Well, context wrapper is created

+# Internalisation

+Always use camelCase for id to promote consistency, and the word that will be returned will be in titleCase

+e.g. id="myFirstName" while the value returned will be "Adeola", myColor=Red

 # Firebase Example

 This is a simple set up for Firebase for client side applications.